 For MCL analysis a distance of 10 m in the horizontal plane is considered.
 This leads to an elevation angle of 40 degrees, which corresponds to a suppression of 7.32 dB.

-The baseline emission level within the victim’s wanted channel has to be below (-41.2 + I/N) dBm/5 MHz in this scenario.
-Thus, for the purpose of the interference analysis study, a baseline level of -65 dBm/5 MHz for emissions above 790 MHz (see Section 6.3.1.1) is considered for this scenario.
+The baseline emission level within the victim’s wanted channel has to be below the theoretical limit of receiver noise floor plus I/N plus MCL (-98.4 + 60.2 + I/N dBm/10 MHz = -41.2 + I/N dBm/5 MHz in this scenario).
+For the purpose of this study, a baseline level of -65 dBm/5 MHz for emissions above 790 MHz (see Section 6.3.1.1) has been assumed, based on the same considerations as described in scenario 1 above.

 Recommendation ITU-R P.1411 [21] or free space is used to construct the link budget between victim and interferer.

 Calculation results (MCL analysis)